 When someone sees your headline, there’s a pretty good chance they’re looking at it on their mobile device while skimming Facebook.
 The screen is small and the experience is fast.

 You have a second or two to make your point.
 So when you’re writing your headline, make sure people can easily understand it.

-You should also consider how people will be able to understand our headline out of context, without an image next to it (similarly, you should be thoughtful about how your photo matches with your headline when they are together — the wrong pairing can be trouble).
-Remember: The headline is possibly the only piece of your story that can travel to all corners of the Internet.
+You should also consider how people will be able to understand your headline out of context, without an image next to it (similarly, you should be thoughtful about how your photo matches with your headline when they are together — the wrong pairing can be trouble).
+Remember, the headline is possibly the only part of your story that travels to all corners of the internet.
 It should make sense to people wherever it lands — Facebook, Twitter, Google, RSS.

 Headlines should lead to a reaction